-The Board's oversight of risk management and internal control systems is supported through delegation of certain responsibilities to Committees of the Board, the principal committees being the Group Audit Committee, the Board Risk Committee, the Group Nomination and Governance Committee, and the Group Remuneration Committee.
+The Board's oversight of risk and control is supported through delegation of certain responsibilities to Committees of the Board, the principal committees being the Group Audit Committee, the Board Risk Committee, the Group Nomination and Governance Committee, and the Group Remuneration Committee.

-The Court's oversight of risk management and control systems is supported through delegation of certain responsibilities to committees of the Court, the principal committees being the Court Audit Committee, the Court Risk Committee, the Court Nomination and Governance Committee and the Court Remuneration Committee, each of which comprises the same members as the equivalent committee of the Board.
+The Court's oversight of risk and control is supported through delegation of certain responsibilities to committees of the Court, the principal committees being the Court Audit Committee, the Court Risk Committee, the Court Nomination and Governance Committee and the Court Remuneration Committee, each of which comprises the same members as the equivalent committee of the Board.
 Further information on these committees is set out below.